iganna/pannagram/docs/content/alignment_modes.md

-# Perform Alignments in Different Modes
+# Building Alignments in Different Modes

 Before running the example, define the key working paths in the command line:
 - `PATH_DATA` - the path to the data folder containing files with whole genomes.